Heather Park

 DON’T:

-• Leave any items (valuables, groceries, etc) visible in your vehicle on the passenger/back seat.
+• Leave any items (valuables, groceries, etc) visible in your vehicle on the passenger/back seat, even while driving

 • Assume that your vehicle is locked when you lock with the remote